-Habitat: M. osloensis is a natural mutualistic symbiont of Phasmarhabditis hermaphrodita, a pesky garden and agricultural slug.
-These slugs hosts M. osloensis in their shell cavities where the bacteria multiply and kill the slug.1 M. osloensis also inhabits the environment and is part of the normal flora of skin and mucosal surfaces, particularly the human respiratory tract.4
+Habitat: M. osloensis is a natural mutualistic symbiont of Phasmarhabditis hermaphrodita, a slug-parasitic nematode.
+M. osloensis is transmitted into their shell cavities where the bacteria multiply and kill the slug.1 M. osloensis also inhabits the environment and is part of the normal flora of skin and mucosal surfaces, particularly the human respiratory tract.4

 Pathogenicity: M. osloensis is saprophytic on the skin and mucosa.
 The species rarely affects humans, but it can cause disease in some tissues, particularly in immunocompromised individuals.
 Antibiotics are typically effective against the pathogen.1

 Environmental Risk: Because M. osloensis can infect humans, screening for this contaminant in cleanrooms is important.
 Identifying all isolates found through an environmental monitoring program and determining the proper next steps are necessary to ensure consumer safety.

 If you’ve isolated Moraxella osloensis in your laboratory, we can simplify your next steps.
 Send us your isolate for custom preservation and you’ll receive a QC testing kit designed for your lab with your isolate.
 Learn more.

 1 Pathogenicity of Moraxella osloensis, a Bacterium Associated with the Nematode Phasmarhabditis hermaphrodita, to the Slug Deroceras reticulatum (2001) https://aem.asm.org/content/67/11/5010